 caffeine levels and anxiety

-Higher doses of caffeine in coffee can intensify feelings of anxiety by stimulating the release of neurotransmitters like dopamine and noradrenaline.
-Studies suggest that consuming over 400 mg of caffeine per day may increase the risk of experiencing anxiety symptoms.
+higher doses of caffeine in coffee can intensify feelings of anxiety by stimulating the release of neurotransmitters like dopamine and noradrenaline. studies suggest that consuming over 400 mg of caffeine per day may increase the risk of experiencing anxiety symptoms.

 To minimize the likelihood of anxiety, it’s recommended to adhere to the FDA’s guideline of limiting caffeine intake to approximately 400 mg daily.